WM-SEMERU/code-rationales/README.md

 6. [Test generation - Local Analysis](https://github.com/WM-SEMERU/code-rationales/blob/master/results_analysis/rq1_exploratory_analysis/test_generation/4_local_rationales.ipynb)
 7. [Test generation - Global Analyisis](https://github.com/WM-SEMERU/code-rationales/blob/master/results_analysis/rq1_exploratory_analysis/test_generation/3_global_statistics_ratio_ewash.ipynb)

-After running the experiments across datasets with the exploratory data analysis we captured different analyses for each datasets.
-For instance, **capture** folder on earch SE tasks for _rq1_exploratory_analysis_ we find the global analysis for code completion and test generation:
+After running the experiments across datasets with the exploratory data analysis we captured different analyses for each dataset.
+For instance, **capture** folder on each SE task for _rq1_exploratory_analysis_ we find the global analysis for code completion and test generation:

-As a global analysis for rationales we generated several heatmaps that related the input rationales and generated code combining concepts at the AST level 1 and 2
+As a global analysis for rationales, we generated several heatmaps that related the input rationales and generated code combining concepts at the AST levels 1 and 2

 ![heatmap](results_analysis/rq1_exploratory_analysis/code_completion/captures/heatmaps/nl_sc/level_2_1.jpg)

-### Global Analysis for test generation SE task using eWASH.
+### Global Analysis for Test Generation (using eWASH).

-This heatmap show the impact of the input rationale ($X$ axis) and generated test ($Y$ axis) grouped by concepts located at the focal method.
+This heatmap shows the impact of the input rationale ($X$ axis) and generated test ($Y$ axis) grouped by concepts located at the focal method.
 Notice that `data_types' impact tests.
-This heatmap is generated using a encoder-decoder transformer.
-Decoder processes the focal method as a secuence and the encode generates the linked focal _test_ method.
+This heatmap is generated using an encoder-decoder transformer.
+The decoder processes the focal method as a sequence and the encode generates the linked focal _test_ method.
 More examples and information at the [eWASH encoder-decoder notebook](https://github.com/WM-SEMERU/code-rationales/blob/master/results_analysis/rq1_exploratory_analysis/test_generation/2_global_statistics_ratio_ccp.ipynb)

 ![test-generation-heatmap](results_analysis/rq1_exploratory_analysis/test_generation/captures/6_source_target_heatmap_avg.png)

-The following heatmap demosntrates the impact of a input-output of the decoder transformer for test case generation.
-For intepreting this test geenration, we applied **Code-Q** to the decoder part of BART.
-Here we can notice the relevance of a focal method as a rational against the other context like class, fileds or constructors.
-For instance, we observe that `fields' just impact declarations, test declrations and blocks.
+The following heatmap demonstrates the impact of an input-output of the decoder transformer for test case generation.
+For interpreting this test generation, we applied **Code-Q** to the decoder part of BART.
+Here we can notice the relevance of a focal method as a rationale against other contexts like class, fields, or constructors.
+For instance, we observe that `fields' just impact declarations, test declarations, and blocks.
 More examples at the [Bart decoder notebook analysis](https://github.com/WM-SEMERU/code-rationales/blob/master/results_analysis/rq1_exploratory_analysis/test_generation/3_global_statistics_ratio_ewash.ipynb)

 ![test-generation-heatmap](results_analysis/rq1_exploratory_analysis/test_generation/captures/7_decoder-decorder-level1-level2-avg.png)